 10. 1936 Mercedes-Benz 540K Special Roadster | $11,770,000

+With a heritage tracing back to some of the most outstanding cars of the 1920s, Mercedes were producing some truly ground-breaking automobiles in the 30s and the 540k was among the very best.
 In 76 years, this exceptionally rare magnificent Merc had only three owners.
 It was ordered by the original buyer with a plethora of special features and was one of only 26 Special Roadsters ever made.
 The 540K was almost entirely hand-built and the elegant, flowing lines are a testament to Germany’s finest car designers.

 9. 1957 Ferrari Testarossa Prototype | $12,402,500